-Considerable focus continues to be given to the macro-economic environment, including factors such as the impact of inflation, interest rates, geo-political instability and its effect on commodity prices, the UK's transition from the EU and the potential for recession in the UK.
-Specific management awareness over vet fees inflation and potential supply chain issues with medicines is ongoing.

-These factors continue to be monitored very closely across the business as the Company seeks to ensure sufficiency of premiums to meet future claims costs, while acknowledging the financial pressures placed on customers with the on-going cost of living crisis.
+Considerable focus continues to be given to the macro-economic environment, including factors such as the impact of inflation, interest rate uncertainty and geo-political instability and its effect on commodity prices and the potential for recession in the UK.
+These factors continue to be monitored very closely across the business, especially in terms of the impact on premium pricing, profitability with a potential fall in investment income, vets' fees inflation as a result of increased medicine costs, and the upward pressure on staff and other operational expenditure.